tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/控制台指南/存储桶管理/添加存储桶策略_intl_en.md

 ## Overview

-You can add a policy for a bucket via the COS console to allow/forbid an account, IP, or IP range to access the COS resources.
-For more information about bucket policy and examples, please see [Access Policy Language Overview](https://intl.cloud.tencent.com/document/product/436/18023) and [Examples of Bucket Policies](https://intl.cloud.tencent.com/document/product/436/18031).
+You can add a policy for a bucket via the COS console to allow/deny access to specified COS resources from an account, IP, or IP range.
+For more information about bucket policy and examples, see [Access Policy Language Overview](https://intl.cloud.tencent.com/document/product/436/18023) and [Examples of Bucket Policies](https://intl.cloud.tencent.com/document/product/436/18031).
 The following describes how to add a bucket policy.

 >!
 Each root account can create up to 1,000 bucket ACL rules.
 >

 ## Prerequisites

 You have created a bucket.
-For more information, please see [Creating Buckets](https://intl.cloud.tencent.com/document/product/436/13309).
+For more information, see [Creating a Bucket](https://intl.cloud.tencent.com/document/product/436/13309).

 ## Directions